Thunkzin/ECS150-Project-2/REPORT.md

 # ECS150_Project#2: User-level thread libray

 ## Summary

-This program is a basic `user-level thread` library for that allows users to create threads
+This program is a basic `user-level thread` library that provides an interface for applications to create and run independent threads concurrenlty.
+This library also provides features such as semaphores, preemption, timer, and signal handlers to make sure the two threads do not encounter any `race conditions` and synchronize with each other.

-The implementation of this program follows following steps:
-1.
+The `queue` API is implmented to manage the execution order of the threads.
+The `uthread` API is used to create and mangae threads at the user levles.
+The `semaphores` API is used to synchronize access to shared resources between threads. `Preemption` is a feature that allows the OS to interrupt a running thread and switch to another thread.

 ### Phase 1: queue API